ChrisMaherLab/SV-Hotspot/README.md

 ```

 ## SV-HotSpot Conda Installation
-This package is available as conda package.
+The SV-HotSpot is available as a conda package.
 To install it via `conda`, try the following:

 ```bash
 # create and activate a conda environment